skaynor/wildhunts-campaign/docs/resources/mechanics/downtime-activies.md

 > *Some of the items listed on Trenya loot tables do not yet have a purpose.
 Either the creature's loot table has not been created as of yet, their purpose has not yet been determined, or they are junk that only has a gold value.*

 :::tip Trenya's Loot Tables
-The loot tables for Trenya can be found on the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) (p.56-57)
+The loot tables for Trenya can be found on the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) (p.56-57) or in the [Appendix](resources/appendix/trenya-loot-table.md).
 :::

 ## Sell Materials